explainers-by-googlers/promisify-scroll/README.md

 - [Detailed design discussion](#detailed-design-discussion)
   - [[Tricky design choice #1]](#tricky-design-choice-1)
   - [[Tricky design choice 2]](#tricky-design-choice-2)
+-->
 - [Considered alternatives](#considered-alternatives)
   - [[Alternative 1]](#alternative-1)
   - [[Alternative 2]](#alternative-2)
 - [Stakeholder Feedback / Opposition](#stakeholder-feedback--opposition)
 - [References & acknowledgements](#references--acknowledgements)
--->

 ## Introduction

 Web developers currently have no way to know when a programmatic [smooth-scroll](https://drafts.csswg.org/cssom-view/#concept-smooth-scroll) has completed.
 A solution to the problem that has already been resolved in the CSS WG: make the programmatic scroll methods return `Promise` objects that get resolved on scroll completion.
-This explainer provides details of the solution, for spec updates and implementation.
+This explainer provides details of the solution, for implementation.

 ## Goals

-We have six scroll methods available through both [`Element`](https://drafts.csswg.org/cssom-view/#extension-to-the-element-interface) and [`Window`](https://drafts.csswg.org/cssom-view/#extensions-to-the-window-interface) interfaces.
-These methods return immediately with the value `undefined`, which was fine during the early days of the web when scroll was assumed to be instant.
+We have seven scroll methods in [`Element`](https://drafts.csswg.org/cssom-view/#extension-to-the-element-interface) and six in [`Window`](https://drafts.csswg.org/cssom-view/#extensions-to-the-window-interface) interfaces.
+In today's browsers, these methods return immediately with the value `undefined`, which was fine during the early days of the web when scroll was assumed to be instant.
 This behavior no longer seems adequate from a web developer's perspective today: there is widespread support for `smooth-scroll` (see [browser_compatibility](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior#browser_compatibility) for the CSS property), and it is not easy for the developers to determine when a particular call for a smooth-scroll has completed.

 This explainer elaborates how to make those methods return `Promise` objects to solve this problem, as per the CSS WG resolution in https://github.com/w3c/csswg-drafts/issues/1562.

 ## Non-goals

 - Alternatives to returning `Promise` objects.
-- Details of smooth-scroll behavior or chaining of nested scrollers.
+- Details of smooth-scroll animations.
+- Chaining of nested scrollers for `Element.scrollIntoView`.

 ## Use cases